Police press for final confessions from Pennsylvania’s dreaded serial killer

-Mr. Matthews said that investigators would take the information he relayed and approach Ranee’s mother, visiting her house to check Surratt’s story.
-They asked to see the watch, he said.
+Investigators would take the information relayed from Mr. Matthews and approach Ranee’s mother, visiting her house to check Surratt’s story.
+They asked to see the watch.

-For decades, Ranee’s mother thought the watch was in her daughter’s room, and when the police came calling, she directed them to it, he said.
+For decades, Ranee’s mother thought the watch was in her daughter’s room.
+When the police came calling, she directed them to it.